 On the pupil passports, the children's targets are clearly identified along with the provision that will help the child in achieving the target.
-There are three boxes where either adults or the children themselves can recognise where they have made a step towards achieving the outcome identified.
-This will be marked with a sticker and annotated with the date.
 Should the target need amending during the term, the teacher will annotate this directly onto the pupil passport.
 If a pupil has a pupil passport, progress towards these targets will also be discussed at parents evenings.